Jan-Eric-B/FuriousTare/README.md

   from the HUD until you un-equip & re-equip it.
 - `MuzzleKimsBark`: When attempting to open the locked apartment door, Kim's "bark" voice-over clip would trigger multiple times, making it much louder.
+- `ScrollSensitivityTweaks`: Some scrolling text, like the Thought Cabinet description panel, has very low scrolling sensitivity.
+  - The sensitivity is configurable per panel.
 - `SkipIncorrectVoiceOver`: `0x0100005800001E34`: The wrong voice-over clip plays when Cindy the Skull looks at Joyce.
   - This is a data problem - the voice-over clips for this dialogue entry were, perhaps, not recorded or imported into the game - and the correct clips do not exist in the game files.
 For now, we just skip playing the voice-over.